15 Ways to Prepare Your Garden for the Fall Season Transition

 When to Start Preparing Your Garden for Fall

-As summer begins to wind down and the days gradually grow shorter, the big question is “When is the right time to begin preparing my garden for the upcoming fall season”?
+As summer winds down and the days gradually grow shorter, the question is, “When is the right time to begin preparing my garden for the upcoming fall season”?

 The answer isn’t a one-size-fits-all approach, as it largely depends on your local climate.
 In regions with milder climates, where the temperatures stay relatively comfortable well into autumn, you might have a bit more time to enjoy your summer blooms before transitioning.